 From the rich warmth of mahogany to the sleek modernity of bamboo, we explore a myriad of exquisite options to suit your unique taste and elevate your workspace.
-Here are the eight best wood for desktops you can choose from.
+Here are the nine best wood for desktops you can choose from.

 1. Oak